Methods of Abortion

-Approximately 6% of abortions reported in Canada in 2004 used this method.19
+Approximately 6% of abortions reported in Canada used this method.19

 Local or general anesthetic is given to the mother before her cervix is dilated.
 The cervix is dilated with laminaria or rigid dilators; sometimes, the prostaglandin Misoprostol is also given to soften and dilate the cervix.

 A loop-shaped knife called a curette is inserted through the cervix.
 The curette cuts the fetus and its placenta from the uterine wall and breaks it up.
 Then the fetal parts and the placenta are scraped out of the uterus through the cervix and discarded.20

 Hysterotomy refers to a caesarean delivery as an abortion method.
 The woman’s abdomen and uterus are opened surgically.
 The fetus is lifted out, the placenta is delivered and the umbilical cord is clamped.
 If no chemical has been injected to kill the fetus prior to this point, the fetus is often still alive.
 Hysterotomy is sometimes used in situations where there is a uterine abnormality, which would make the more common abortion methods difficult or impossible.

 Hysterectomy is the removal of the uterus.
 When used as abortion methods, these procedures have a higher risk of major complications and death than any other method.

 There were no reports of either method being used for abortion in 2004 in Canada.21

 In Canada prior to 2017, approximately 3% of reported abortions were done using pharmaceutical drugs,22 although with the advent of the abortion drug RU486 that percentage is likely much higher.
 Since the abortion drug called Mifegymiso was made available in 2017, 45,363 prescription claims were made between August 10, 2017 and December 31, 2020 in Ontario alone.